mchoblet/paleoda_sa/README.md

     ```

 # Recommend computational resources for running reconstructions.
 At least 16gb of RAM due to input data file sizes.
-The more cores you have the better.
-The Math behind the reconstruction is implemented via Numpy Array operations, which make use of all available codes.
+The more cpu cores you have the better.
+The math behind the reconstruction is implemented via Numpy Array operations, which automatically makes use of all available cores.
 I recommend testing the reconstruction time for a single Monte Carlo iteration or year before running it for the entire reconstruction.

 # Cite this work: